 - Individual labs at their own pace enhance the understanding and retention

 - Portable, choose pace, place and time for lab work be it home, on campus lab or even collaborate remotely

 - Familiar Windows or macOS laptop environment, yet with professional grade instruments

 Moku:Go Demo Mode

 You can download the Moku:Go app for macOS and Windows at the Liquid Instruments website.
-The demo mode operates without need for any hardware and provides a great overview of using Moku:Go
+The demo mode operates without the need for any hardware and provides a great overview of using Moku:Go

 Please contact us at [email protected]